upper orowaiti

 • A blessing ceremony was held on 18 December 2024 to mark the start of work.

 • A Fact Sheet on the McKenna Stopbank provides information on how the project is being carried out.
-McKenna is the first of the larger stopbanks to get underway.
+McKenna is the first of the larger stopbanks to be completed.

 What about the balance of the Upper Orowaiti section?